LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 ## Advantages of Smart Contracts

-Now you may ask, "what's the use of smart contracts when there are several centralised methods?"
+Now you may ask, "what's the use of smart contracts when there are several centralized methods?"

-Let me explain some advantages of smart contracts over centralised systems:
+Let me explain some advantages of smart contracts over centralized systems:
-1. Here data cannot be changed or tampered.
+1. Here data cannot be changed or tampered with.
 So, it is almost impossible for malicious actors to manipulate data.
-2. It's completely decentralised.
+2. It's completely decentralized.
-3. Unlike any centralised payment wallet, you don't have to pay any commission percentages to a middle man to transact.
+3. Unlike any centralized payment wallet, you don't have to pay any commission percentages to a middle man to transact.

 ### Storage & Others
 You may also ask "how are all the transactions recorded?"

-You have to remember that smart contracts store data in a block of blockchain, and all transactions are stored with an unique `hash` key.
+You have to remember that smart contracts store data in a block of blockchain, and all transactions are stored with a unique `hash` key.

 In Remix IDE, you can download the complete transactions history as a `json` file.
 For that, follow these steps:
 1. Click `Deploy & Run Transaction`